Predicting the Yield of Small Transiting Exoplanets around Mid-M and Ultra-Cool Dwarfs in the Nancy Grace Roman Space Telescope Galactic Bulge Time Domain Survey: Introduction

-\citet{Spergel2015} estimated that the survey will provide photometry with a precision of 1\% or better for around 20 million dwarf stars, or about $200$ and $40$ times the number of stars monitored by Kepler and TESS, respectively.
+\citet{Spergel2015} estimated that the survey will provide photometry with a precision of 1\% or better for around 20 million dwarf stars.
 The large number of target stars, high photometric precision, and the 15-minute cadence will allow the survey to double as a search for transiting exoplanets; the NIR wavelength coverage makes it particularly well-suited to search for transiting planets around mid-M dwarfs and UCDs. \citet{Montet2017} simulated the transiting planet yield of the survey, estimating that more than $100,000$ could be detected around FGKM stars, including several thousand around M dwarfs, specifically.
 However, they only considered planets as small as 2 $R_\oplus$, which neglects the sizable population of 0.5$\textendash$2.0 $R_\oplus$ planets that have been detected around early-M dwarf stars \citep{Dressing2015, Gaidos2016}.
 They also did not consider the detection of planets around L- and T-type dwarfs, spectral types that may host an abundance of short-period planets \citep[e.g.,][]{Limbach2021,Tamburo2022b}.
 Recent work by \citet{Limbach2022} on the proposed Transiting Exosatellites, Moons, and Planets in Orion (TEMPO) Survey has explored the possibility of applying Roman Guest Observer time series observations to detecting planets around low-mass stars, brown dwarfs, and free-floating planets in the Orion Nebular Cluster (ONC).
 They estimate that a 30 day survey of the ONC could detect 14 transiting satellites around free-floating planets and 54 transiting satellites around brown dwarfs, demonstrating the power of the observatory for detecting transiting companions around hosts at the bottom of the main sequence and beyond.

 In this paper, we present a simulation of the transiting planet yield around mid-M spectral types and later in the Core Community Galactic Bulge Time Domain Survey, specifically, and investigate the survey's potential for extending measurements of planet occurrence rates into the ultra-cool regime.
 The paper is organized as follows.
 In Section~\ref{sec:host_simulation}, we describe the creation of a synthetic sample of mid-M dwarfs and UCDs in the Roman microlensing fields using measured space densities from nearby volume-complete samples, which is compared against results from Galactic stellar population synthesis models.
 It also details the time series photometry that was simulated for these targets and which was injected with a population of transiting planets.
 Section~\ref{sec:injection_recovery} describes the recovery of these planets, and Section~\ref{sec:results} discusses the potential implications of these discoveries.